ndrakos/blog/_posts/2022-07-28-Add_Filters_to_DREaM.md

 The NIRCAM throughputs were all available on the <a href="https://jwst-docs.stsci.edu/jwst-near-infrared-camera/nircam-instrumentation/nircam-filters">summary site</a>.

-The MIRI throughputs , but I found them with the <a href="https://outerspace.stsci.edu/display/PEN/Pandeia+Engine+Installation">Pandeia Engine "required data"</a>.
+The MIRI throughputs were not available on the MIRI page, but I found them with the <a href="https://outerspace.stsci.edu/display/PEN/Pandeia+Engine+Installation">Pandeia Engine "required data"</a>.

 This went mostly smoothly.
 For some reason, the python fsps code does not read in the nbands from the Fortran properly, so I used the manual install of the python code (i.e. not the pip version), and changed the number of bands manually in <code>src/fsps/libfsps/src/sps_vars.f90</code>.
 Note that you can double check where your python-fsps is installed using "<code>import fsps; fsps.__file__</code>".
 I got this working on both my computer and lux.